Queen Elizabeth National Park – Uganda

 Marvel at the congregations of hippos, crocodiles, and water birds while on a boat cruise on the Kazinga Channel.

-The Kazinga Channel is an oasis for many of the fascinating species that inhabit Queen Elizabeth national park, and taking a boat tour along it gives visitors the chance to cruise just meters from hundreds of hippos and buffaloes while elephants and crocodiles linger on the shoreline.
+The Kazinga Channel is an oasis for many of the fascinating species that inhabit Queen Elizabeth National Park, and taking a boat tour along it gives visitors the chance to cruise just meters from hundreds of hippos and buffaloes while elephants and crocodiles linger on the shoreline.

 Don’t forget to carry your camera as the photo opportunities are many.